-Let's analyze that concern with this enlightening infographic from Statista.
+Let’s analyse that concern with this enlightening infographic from Statista.

 The insights show us that every tech startup is mostly into a couple of significant mistakes.
 And among them, more than half of the failures are caused by building products even when there’s no market for them; in other words, startups most certainly fail when they make a product that nobody ever needs.

-So once you realized those mistakes and planned your ways to avoid the common traps, what are the next steps in building a tech company with no money?
+So once you realised those mistakes and planned your ways to avoid the common traps, what are the next steps in building a tech company with no money?

 Coming up with a great startup idea isn’t just enough to skyrocket your tech company; rather, founders often fail because of their negligence towards better planning.

 The key here is to make sure your product map is pointing in the right direction.
 Using a simple framework, you can analyse how your product lines up with the user goals and how their different pain points align with its core features.